lysardz/ModularUITokenUnity/README.md

 </picture>

-*See the Readme PDF file for image examples!*
+*See the Readme PDF file for images with explanation!*

 This asset was made in Unity 6 ver 6000.1.2f for URP pipelines, but there is a package available for Unity 2021 too, tested in ver 2021.3.30f1
 You can download the files “ModularTokenUnity6” or “ModularTokenUnity2021” in this repo.